versatica/mediasoup-website/overview.md

 Detailed information regarding the architecture of an SFU can be found at RFC 7667 "RTP Topologies" [section 3.7](https://tools.ietf.org/html/rfc7667#section-3.7).
 </div>

-Unlike other existing SFU implementations, **mediasoup** is not a standalone server but an unopinionated [Node.js](https://nodejs.org) library which can be integrated into a larger application:
+Unlike other existing SFU implementations, **mediasoup** is not a standalone server but an unopinionated [Node.js](https://nodejs.org) module which can be integrated into a larger application:

 ```javascript
 var mediasoup = require("mediasoup");